 The Celerio might be just another hatchback from the Maruti portfolio for many.
 However, for the Indo-Japanese auto giant, the hatch has been a potent tool to test uncharted territories.
-The Celerio was hand picked to feature two crucial firsts for Maruti.
-The Automated Manual Transmission (AMT) and Maruti’s first indigenously developed diesel motor, the DDiS 125; both first featured on the Celerio before making its way to other hatchbacks.
+The Celerio was hand picked to feature one crucial firsts for Maruti.
+The Automated Manual Transmission (AMT).
 What does the Celerio bring to the table?
 Let’s find out.

 Optional AMT across variants.
 Easy to drive in the congested city.

 Safety features such as ABS (Anti Lock Braking System) and Airbags available as an option across the range.

 Build quality could have been better; doors shut with a clang - feel slightly flimsy.

 Jerky shifts on the AMT.
 Not as smooth as a conventional automatic.

 Petrol engine best suited to the city; feels underpowered on the highway.

 AMT gearbox makes it super convenient to use inside the city.